Whyzanet/WhyzaGC/README.md

 To locate the correct binary for upload, within the Arduino IDE interface select Sketch -> Export Compiled Binary, which will drop the compiled binary into the same location as the ino sketch file.

 WiFi (OTA) software updates, HTTP server diagnostics and MightyOhm serial port redirection over telnet/HTTP all workaround limitations with the USB serial port being inaccessible when the Huzzah is mounted in the MightyOhm's original AA battery location, preventing USB serial port access to upgrades, diagnostics and MightyOhm raw data.

+MQTT support on version 4 publishes the following subscriptions to the MQTT configured broker

+WhyzaGC/CPM -Average of count per minute published every 60 secs.
+WhyzaGC/status - Publishes a status of online when WiFi is bought up successfully.
+WhyzaGC/radmon_status - Publishes a status when radmon.org accessability goes down or up.

 ## Testing